It is pitch dark. You are likely to be eaten by a Grue.

 Two hopeless devotees to Crowther and Wood’s computer text game Adventure are Dave Lebling and Marc Blank, part of the Dynamic Modelling Group at MIT.
 Lebling has already created his own games on the school’s PDP-10 computer, including a take on the venerable Spacewar! by Steve Russell, as well as Maze, a graphical game where two players move around a maze shooting each other.
 In order to assist with his obsession with paper-and-dice game Dungeons & Dragons, he writes a D&D assistance program to automate bookkeeping for the game.
 He also collaborates with Blank and another programmer, Tim Anderson, to create a trivia game that users can contribute to and holds a database of over 1000 questions.

 The game also allows for containers to hold things, NPC characters or “actors” who can wander about and pursue their own agenda, multiple solutions to certain problems and also allows for the passage of time and the triggering of timed events.
-Sitting on MIT’s PDP-10, Zork (briefly re-named Dungeon before it’s made apparent this conflicts with the 1975 board game Dungeon! by TSR) undergoes a burst of popularity at the school.
+Sitting on MIT’s PDP-10, Zork (briefly renamed Dungeon before it’s made apparent this conflicts with the 1975 board game Dungeon! by TSR) undergoes a burst of popularity at the school.
 Hundreds of users become fixated on the game, as well as “net randoms” who log in from outside across the Arpanet.
 The developers use the many suggestions that pour in for improvements and puzzle additions to the game.
 Even a multiplayer version of Zork is toyed with, although nothing comes of it.
 With over 200 rooms to explore and a vocabulary of almost 1000 words, the final puzzle is added to Zork in February of 1979.
 Around the same time, Dynamic Modelling System lab director Al Vezza, hoping to monetize some of the technology being developed there, creates a company called Infocom in Cambridge, Mass.
-This new venture starts off with a grand total of $11,500 in its coffers.
+Also helping form this new venture is Chris Reeve and Stu Galley.
+They start off with a grand total of $11,500 in the company coffers.
 Realizing the marketability of Zork, Blank and fellow former Dynamic Modelling System denizen Joel Berez, then earning a business degree at MIT’s Sloan Management School, bring Zork to Vezza, and it becomes the company’s first product.
-As the game hits the one megabyte size wall in the MDL language, the final mainframe update is made in January 1981.
+As the game hits the one-megabyte size wall in the MDL language, the final mainframe update is made in January 1981.

 You see a market here.